OmSathe/OmSathe/README.md

-# Hello, My name is Om 👋
+# Hello, My name is Om.
+Thanks for stopping by 😄

 ## 🚀 About Me
 I'm a 3rd year computer science student at Ontario Tech University.